The 30th Anniversary Symposium (August): Commemorative Lectures

 Press conference at the Rio +20,UN Conference on Sustainable Development, (June)

-On June 17 (local date), the press conference announcing the winners of the 21st Blue Planet Prize was held at the Japan Pavilion of Rio+20, United Nations Conference on Sustainable Development, in Rio de Janeiro, with Mr. Tetsuji Tanaka, Chairman, Dr. Yoshihiro Hayashi, the Selection Committee chairman and Mr. Shunichi Samejima, Senior Executive Director in attendance.
-Followed by a speech by Chairman Tanaka, Dr. Hayashi introduced the winners of the year, who participated in Rio+20 and were present at the press conference venue.
+On June 17 (local date), the press conference announcing the laureates of the 21st Blue Planet Prize was held at the Japan Pavilion of Rio+20, United Nations Conference on Sustainable Development, in Rio de Janeiro, with Mr. Tetsuji Tanaka, Chairman, Dr. Yoshihiro Hayashi, the Selection Committee chairman and Mr. Shunichi Samejima, Senior Executive Director in attendance.
+Followed by a speech by Chairman Tanaka, Dr. Hayashi introduced the laureates of the year, who participated in Rio+20 and were present at the press conference venue.
 Professor Rees, Dr. Wackernagel, and Dr. Lovejoy introduced by Dr. Hayashi took the stage and gave their acceptance speeches.
 At the question-and-answer session held later, members of the media asked many questions and engaged in lively discussion with the winners.

 Following the press conference announcing this year's award winners at the Japan Pavilion, four Blue Planet Prize laureates engaged in a symposium as panelists for a discussion on the joint paper titled Environment and Development Challenges: The Imperative to Act, presented previously by Sir Bob Watson at the 12th UNEP Governing Council meeting held in Nairobi, Kenya on February 20, 2012.
 The participating laureates were Sir Watson (2010 laureate), Professor Goldemberg (2008 laureate), Dr. Mittermeier of Conservation International (CI)(1997 laureate), and Dr.Sendashonga of the International Union for Conservation of Nature (IUCN)(1993 laureate).
 Secretary General Yasuda introduced the laureates, prior to them each giving presentations.